farlee2121/DependencyInjectionAspects/DependencyInjectionAspects/ReadMe_Spec.md

 ﻿#

 ## Primary options
+- Option 1: Homebrew
-- Option 1: Generate an inherited type that runs aspect actions then passes to parent
+    - Generate an inherited type that runs aspect actions then passes to parent
     - could write a custom provider that creates instantiates these aspect types in place of bound type
     - downsides -> this probably needs reflection and reflection is slow
     - could we generate types at compile time?
 We have all the info we need at compile time
 		- This is basically what PostSharp is, and it's a big undertaking with IL rewritting and such
 	- how to generate proxy https://www.codeproject.com/Articles/5511/Dynamic-Proxy-Creation-Using-C-Emit
-- Option 1.1 Windsor or Unity
+- Option 1.1: Windsor or Unity
 	- the Windsor DI framework already implemented my DI dynamic proxy idea
 	- https://github.com/castleproject/Windsor/blob/master/docs/interceptors.md
 	- cons: you need to tread carefully around limitations like polymorphism and performance